 The device is protected from overcurrent conditions by cycle-by-cycle current limiting on both the peak and valley of the inductor current.

-During the on-time of the high-side MOSFET switch, the inductor current flows through high-side MOSFET and increases at a linear rate determined by VIN, VOUT, the on-time, and the output inductor value.
+During the on time of the high-side MOSFET switch, the inductor current flows through the high-side MOSFET and increases at a linear rate determined by VIN, VOUT, the on time, and the output inductor value.
 The high-side switch current is sensed when the high-side MOSFET is turned on after a set of blanking time and then compared with the high-side MOSFET current limit threshold in every switching cycle.
-If the cross-limit event is detected after the minimum on-time, the high-side MOSFET is turned off immediately.
+If the cross-limit event is detected after the minimum on time, the high-side MOSFET is turned off immediately.
 The high-side MOSFET current is limited by a clamped maximum peak current threshold IHS_LIMIT, which is constant.

 The current going through low-side MOSFET is also sensed and monitored.
 When the low-side MOSFET is turned on, the inductor current begins ramping down.
 The low-side MOSFET is not turned off at the end of a switching cycle if its current is above the low-side current limit, ILS_LIMIT.
 The low-side MOSFET is kept on for the next cycle so that inductor current keeps ramping down, until the inductor current ramps below the low-side current limit, ILS_LIMIT, and the subsequent switching cycle comes, the low-side MOSFET is turned off and the high-side MOSFET is turned on after a dead time.